128technology/docs/docs/plugin_cloud_ha.md

 sidebar_label: Cloud HA
 ---

 The 128T-cloud-ha plugin provides High Availability (HA) functionality for the 128T Networking Platform deployed in the cloud.
 HA for 128T routers in a non-cloud environment uses traditional techniques such as VRRP and GARP which both rely on a virtual MAC and virtual IP.
 In cloud environments such as AWS, Azure, etc., any techniques that rely on broadcast and multicast are not supported.
-This plugin utilizes node health metrics sent over SVR, as well as cloud API interactions to perform failovers in these cloud environments.
+This plugin uses node health metrics sent over SVR, as well as cloud API interactions to perform failovers in these cloud environments.

 :::note
 The instructions for installing and managing the plugin can be found [here](plugin_intro.md#installation-and-management).